 Prince Harry, Meghan Markle to spend time in Canada: Queen

-Prince Harry and Meghan, Duchess of Sussex, holding their son Archie, meet with Anglican Archbishop Emeritus, Desmond Tutu in Cape Town, South Africa, Wednesday Sept.
+Prince Harry and Meghan, Duchess of Sussex, holding their son Archie, meet with Anglican Archbishop Emeritus, Desmond Tutu in Cape Town, South Africa, on Sept.
 25, 2019.
-The royal couple are on the third day of their African tour.
-(Henk Kruger/African News Agency via AP, Pool)
+(Henk Kruger / African News Agency via AP, Pool)

 VICTORIA -- It's official: Prince Harry and Duchess Meghan Markle will be spending time in Canada after senior royals held discussions about their future Monday.